 Congenital Erythropoietic Porphyria

-This is a very rare disease with approximately 150 patients reported in the world.
-Congenital Erythropoietic Porphyria is often manifested shortly after birth with dark urine and sunlight sensitivity causing blistering and skin fragility.
+Congenital Erythropoietic Porphyria (CEP) is a very rare disease with approximately 150 patients reported in the world.
+CEP is often manifested shortly after birth with dark urine and sunlight sensitivity causing blistering and skin fragility.
 Later, brownish, fluorescent teeth, increased hair growth, and pronounced scarring may occur.
 In some cases, loss of fingers and toes and cartilage from ears or nose may be noted.

-ALA-D porphyria symptoms usually arise from effects on the nervous system and/or the skin.
+ALA-D Porphyria (ADP) symptoms usually arise from effects on the nervous system and/or the skin.
 Sometimes, the cause of the nervous system symptoms is not clear.
 Skin manifestations include burning, blistering, and scarring of the sun exposed areas.
 The disease usually manifests after puberty, and more commonly occurs in women.
 The most common symptom is severe abdominal pain.
-Other characteristics are nausea, vomiting, rapid heart rate, increased blood pressure, confusion and/or seizures, and the passing of ALA (delta- aminolevulinic acid) in the urine.
+Other characteristics are nausea, vomiting, rapid heart rate, increased blood pressure, confusion and/or seizures, and the passing of ALA (delta-aminolevulinic acid) in the urine.

 Porphyria is diagnosed through blood, urine, and stool tests, and increasingly by DNA (genetic testing).

-There are many laboratory tests available for the porphyrias, and the right tests to order depend on the type of porphyria the doctor suspects.
-When abdominal and neurological symptoms suggest an acute porphyria, the best screening tests are urinary porphobilinogen (PBG) and aminolevulinic acid (ALA).
-When there are cutaneous symptoms that suggest porphyria, the best screening test is a plasma porphyrin assay.
+There are many laboratory tests available for the Porphyrias, and the right tests to order depend on the type of Porphyria the doctor suspects.
+When abdominal and neurological symptoms suggest an acute hepatic Porphyria, the best screening tests are urinary porphobilinogen (PBG) and aminolevulinic acid (ALA).
+When there are cutaneous symptoms that suggest Porphyria, the best screening test is a plasma porphyrin assay.
 If one of these screening tests is abnormal, more extensive testing, including urinary, fecal, and red blood cell porphyrins, are often indicated.